KyaDLFiles/kyadlfiles.github.io/templates/cheats/!index.md

 For other methods, check ?[this](https://www.psx-place.com/threads/how-to-hack-playstation-2-in-2025-roadmap.37271/), ?[this](https://consolemods.org/wiki/PS2:PS2_Mods_Wiki) and ?[this](https://www.ps2-home.com/forum/viewtopic.php?p=6434#p6434) (while this one is presented as a guide to install FMCB/FHDB, after you get to the point where you have homebrew running, you can adapt it to run whatever you want).
 The easiest thing to do in case you have a modded PS2, but want to run CDfPS2 on another one that doesn't support FDVDB, would be to use the modded PS2 to install FMCB (or OpenTuna) on a memory card and run it on the other one.

-## Bypassing region lock
+## Bypassing region lock and copy protection
 If your console is compatible, you can use ?[MechaPwn](https://github.com/MechaResearch/MechaPwn) to run out-of-region and burned games, or you can use ?[ESR](https://www.psx-place.com/threads/esr.30217/) or OPL (assuming KDL runs on them), or you can ?[hardmod](https://quade.co/ps2-modchip-guide/modbo/) if you dare.

 # Technical resources
 ?[WIP technical information about the game](https://kyadlfiles.github.io/technical/)
 ?[Cheat code types](https://github.com/mlafeldt/ps2rd/blob/master/Documentation/code_types.txt)
-How .pnach files work: ?[Part 1](https://forums.pcsx2.net/Thread-How-PNACH-files-work-2-0 ), ?[part 2](https://forums.pcsx2.net/Thread-Sticky-Important-Patching-Notes-1-7-4546-Pnach-2-0)
+How .pnach files work: ?[part 1](https://forums.pcsx2.net/Thread-How-PNACH-files-work-2-0 ), ?[part 2](https://forums.pcsx2.net/Thread-Sticky-Important-Patching-Notes-1-7-4546-Pnach-2-0)
 ?[Tool to find *hook codes*/*enable codes*](https://www.psx-place.com/resources/freemastercodefinder.1351/)